vinay10110/Climate-O-Metric/README.md

 ---

 ## Credits
-Developed for the Climate-O-Metric Hackathon.
+Developed for the Climate-O-Metric Hackathon — awarded 2nd place (🥈).
 Datasets compiled from publicly available climate and energy sources and organized for analysis and storytelling.